Earn your Master’s of Public Health (MPH) degree from Simmons University

 • During the Health Advocacy, Community Organizing, and Innovation course, students partner with an organization and participate in community organizing and/or advocacy through a 20-hour service-learning experience.

-• As part of the Community-based Participatory Research for Health Equity class, students work with a community of their choice to carry out a small-scale, mixed-methods community needs assessment.
+• As part of the Community-based Participatory Research for Health Equity class, students work with community liaisons and leaders of their choice to develop a small-scale, mixed-methods research study.

 Our admission committee takes a holistic approach when evaluating each candidate for the program, valuing prior community experience and a passion for improving health equity.
 To apply to the MPH program at Simmons, students should first review the application requirements and deadlines.